 Article 60.
 Ministry

-The ministry is competent for the implementation of this Act and its by-laws.

-Under the scope of this Act, the Ministry shall perform the following specific tasks;
+1. The Ministry defined by the legislation of Georgia in the field of human organ transplantation is responsible for fulfilling the requirements established by this Law, by-laws and for the implementation of requitrements established by other by-laws.

-Establish and ensure the full operability of the NCSoHO
+2. The Ministry is responsable for the implementation of the following tasks:Establish and ensure the full operability of the NCSoHO

-Set up national information system (digit-Transplant) integrated within e-health system
+Set up national information system (digit-Transplant);

 Set up, promote and maintain State Organ Donor Registry